ivonunes/plumekit/docs/bindings.md

 | Channels    | `Channel`     | **Durable Object**              | long-lived actor          | **API Gateway** (+ DynamoDB) |
 | Logging     | (closure)     | `console.log`                   | stdout                    | stdout (CloudWatch)       |

-The same handler runs against D1, SQLite, and RDS Postgres; against R2, the filesystem, and S3; natively (`plumekit serve`), on `wrangler dev`, and as a `provided.al2` Lambda.
+The same handler runs against D1, SQLite and RDS Postgres; against R2, the filesystem and S3; natively (`plumekit serve`), on `wrangler dev` and as a `provided.al2` Lambda.
 Each adapter conforms to the same protocol; nothing in the core or app names a platform type.